 Abbots Hall Primary Academy works together with parents to provide children with resources and experiences that will enrich their education and enjoyment of learning.
 The Abbots Hall Primary Academy PTA is a charitable group who organise fund raising opportunities for the whole school community.
-Last year these included; Christmas Fairs and Discos however, due to the pandemic many fundraising events were cancelled and this has led to a drop in revenue for the school.
+Last year these included; Christmas Fairs and Discos however, due to the building work that has taken place, some fundraising events were cancelled and this has led to a drop in revenue for the school.